abraham24arthur/student-specialization-recommendation-system/README.md

-# Student Specialization Recommendation System
+# 🎓 Student Specialization Recommendation System

 ## 🚀 Why This Project Matters

-In many universities, students struggle to choose the right specialization due to lack of data-driven guidance.
-Decisions are often based on intuition rather than evidence.
+In many universities, students choose their specialization based on limited guidance.
+This project demonstrates how simple data-driven methods can support more objective and informed academic decisions.

-This project demonstrates how student performance data can be used to generate meaningful recommendations using both rule-based logic and distance-based algorithms.
+By transforming student performance into structured data, institutions can reduce uncertainty and improve student outcomes.

 ## 📌 Overview
 This project aims to recommend suitable specializations for students based on their academic performance.
 It compares a rule-based approach with a Manhattan Distance method to provide data-driven recommendations.